CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 # `class Player`

 ### Responsibilities
+* inventory: Attribute, ArrayList of items currently in player's inventory. can be defender, weapon, map item (like a wall)
-* Spawnable_defenders: Attribute, dictionary of level of defenders and their corresponding integer of number of defenders the player can spawn.
+* itemDictionary: Attribute, Dictionary of items and their information
-* Build_wall(position): Method to use inventory to build wall at a certain position on the map
-* Spawn_defender(position): Method to spawn defender at a certain position on the map
+* addInventory(item): add item to inventory
+* removeInventory(item): remove item from inventory

 ### Collaborators
 Player, Enemy, Defender, Weaponable, Collidable, GameCharacter